infews/ddt_ruby_springs/doc/bdd_presentation.md

 Always a pivot.

 ^ I'm Davis.
 I'll be your blatherer today.
 You can find my ravings here.

-^ I met JR at Pivotal and we worked on some fun projects together.
-I'm thrilled to help you all out today.

 ^ I have a little bit of intro, some toy examples, and then I'm happy to take ?'s